dankamongmen/notcurses/doc/man/man3/notcurses_ncreel.3.md

   // infinitescroll is true. if infinitescroll is false, this must
   // be false.
   bool circular;
-  // notcurses can draw a border around the panelreel, and also
+  // notcurses can draw a border around the ncreel, and also
   // around the component tablets. inhibit borders by setting all
   // valid bits in the masks. partially inhibit borders by setting
   // individual bits in the masks. the appropriate attr and pair